pasitconsulting/liquibase/README.md

 `liquibase.properties` - jdbc connection string etc

-typically you will need to modify `changelog.sql` and then rebuild the dockerfile and rerun docker-compose (as per above instructions)
+to make SQL schema changes you will need to modify `changelog.sql` and then rebuild the dockerfile and rerun docker-compose (as per above instructions)

-Changesets (a change to existing schema is appended to the changelog.sql file as a changeset)
+changelog.sql is comprised of ```Changesets``` (a change to existing schema is appended to the changelog.sql file as a changeset)

 Each changeset in a formatted SQL file begins with a comment of the form